eyyip456/pokemon/README.md

 3) Is there an inverse relationship between Special Attack and Speed?

+Sorry I am having trouble recording and uploading my video from my laptop and mayb have to do so once I go home to my desktop later today.
 Data set: https://www.kaggle.com/datasets/abcsds/pokemon?resource=download
 Data was analysed using the tidyverse package.